jvoorhis/Rosalind/README.md

     .
     ├── data # Sample data downloaded from rosalind.info
     └── src  # Solutions in the Ruby language, named by problem id

+## Approach

+My approach has been understanding the problem, writing code ahead of time, and executing it in irb with the problem data hardcoded.
+This could be improved by:

+* Making the scripts into standalone executables.
+* Passing the rosalind_xxxx.txt file as an argument to a script.
+* Formatting the output as expected by the problem specifications.